-The easiest and most common answer is to hand your bouquet to your Maid/Matron of Honor/Man of Honor.
+Hand your bouquet to your Maid/Matron of Honor/Man of Honor.

 They can hold any bouquets and be a rock star for you.
 You’ll be hands-free and able to hold hands with your best friend, wipe away tears, and exchange rings.
 Perfect.

 Hand the bouquet to a Mom or Grandmother!
-They’ll love holding your bouquet for you and will feel extra-important.
+They’ll love holding your bouquet for you and will feel extra important.